garybgenett/gary-os/README.md

   * [Funtoo] [Ego]
   * [dwm]

-This is addition to [Builder] and GaryOS itself.
+This is in addition to [Builder] and GaryOS itself.

 **Linux Kernel**